timothyb0912/blog/_posts/2021-09-30-An-introspection-graph.md

 The graph below shows our current conceptualization of how we come to undesired states, in general.
 <img src="../images/2021-09-19_introspection-graph.png">
-This graph attempts to explicitly delineate a 'complete' set of causal factors that lead to outcomes and feelings that we do not want.
+This graph attempts to explicitly delineate an 'almost-complete' set of causal factors that lead to outcomes and feelings that we do not want.
 Beyond serving as a tool to convey our current understanding, this graph is meant to be used as a map to guide our process of introspection.